 Our state-of-the-art Wound and Hyperbaric Medicine Center at GRMC treats patients of all ages with various types of chronic wounds and/or non-healing wounds.
 The highly trained and specialized physician at the Wound and Hyperbaric Medicine Center provide wound care service and treatment, while assisting patients in identifying undiagnosed diseases that may affect their healing process, such as diabetes and high blood pressure.

-- Diabetic Ulcer Wound
+- Diabetic ulcers

 - Non-healing surgical wounds

 Our team of wound care specialists includes nurse practitioners with advanced training in wound care, a certified hyperbaric technician and an experienced nursing staff.
 Most wound treatment plans last for 8 to 10 weeks.
 During that time we get know you and address your concerns.
 At GRMC, we take the time to make sure you understand your condition and your care plan.

 Wound care at GRMC

 GRMC’s wound care clinic offers a wide range of leading-edge therapies and treatments.
 These include:

 - Offloading treatments, which keep pressure off wounds to promote healing